 Changing Culture in Robotics Classrooms (CCRC)

 Thank you for showing interest in our Changing Culture in Robotics Classrooms (CCRC) project.
-This is a three-year project supported by the National Science Foundation that begins September 2015 and runs through June 2018.
-The CCRC project will use a combination of robotics competition activities, a modified autonomous only competition that we will design each year, and curriculum and training from the Carnegie Mellon Robotics Academy designed to help teachers to teach programming in their robotics classrooms.
+This was a three-year project supported by the National Science Foundation that ran from September 2015 through June 2018.
+The CCRC project used a combination of robotics competition activities, a modified autonomous-only competition, and curriculum and training from the Carnegie Mellon Robotics Academy designed to help teachers to teach programming in their robotics classrooms.

 Computational and algorithmic thinking are new basic skills for the 21st century.
 Unfortunately few K-12 schools in the United States offer significant courses that address learning these skills.
 However many schools do offer robotics courses.
 These courses can incorporate computational thinking instruction but frequently do not.
 This research project aims to address this problem by developing a comprehensive set of resources designed to address teacher preparation, course content, and access to resources.
 This project builds upon a ten-year collaboration between Carnegie Mellon's Robotics Academy and the University of Pittsburgh's Learning Research and Development Center that studied how teachers implement robotics education in their classrooms and developed curricula that led to significant learning gains.
 This project will address the following three questions:

 - What kinds of resources are useful for motivating and preparing teachers to teach computational thinking and for students to learn computational thinking?

 - Where do teachers struggle most in teaching computational thinking principles and what kinds of supports are needed to address these weaknesses?

 - Can virtual environments be used to significantly increase access to computational thinking principles?